AdaGold/react-chatlog/project-docs/wave-03.md

 # Wave 03: Event Handling and Lifting Up State

+**Learn Topics: State and Event Handling & Lifting Up State required for this wave**

 In this wave we will update the components to manage a **like** feature.

 - Add behavior to heart button in `ChatEntry` so that when it is clicked it toggles from an empty heart (🤍) to a filled heart (❤️) and from a filled heart (❤️) to an empty heart (🤍).